 Something unusual, shocking, and out of the ordinary makes a story worth covering.

-Some other questions to ask yourself
+Some other questions to ask yourself:

 Interested in seeing what we can achieve for your business?
 Schedule a free intro call to learn more.

-Tell the market what’s coming and how this will benefit the industry!
+Use this to tell the market what’s coming and how this will benefit the industry!

-Diversifying your portfolio of brands?
+Diversifying your portfolio?
 You want that covered!

 Here are some tools you can use to find the journalists that are right for you.